 - Feminism in popular culture

+Clara’s research interests encompass feminist and queer theories of new media, film and popular culture.
 Her first monograph, Lesbian Cinema after Queer Theory, was published in March 2019 with Edinburgh University Press.
-Clara’s book explores how the unprecedented increase in lesbian representation over the past two decades has coincided with queer theory’s transformation of the study of sexuality.
-This paradoxical context has yielded new kinds of cinematic language and radically altered desire’s visual form.
+You can read an interview with Clara about the book at the Lambda Literary Review.
+The book explores how the unprecedented increase in lesbian representation over the past two decades has, paradoxically, coincided with queer theory’s radical transformation of the study of sexuality.
+In the book, Clara argues that this contradictory context has yielded new kinds of cinematic language through which to give desire visual form.
+By offering close readings of key contemporary films such as Nathalie (Fontaine, 2003), Water Lilies (Sciamma, 2007), Circumstance (Keshavarz, 2011), Blue Is the Warmest Colour (Kechiche, 2013) and Carol (Haynes, 2015) alongside a broader filmography encompassing over 300 other films released between 1927 and 2018, the book provokes new ways of understanding a changing field of representation.
+The book resists charting a narrative of representational progress or shoring up the lesbian’s categorisation in the newly available terms of the visible.
+Instead, it argues for a feminist framework that can understand lesbianism’s queerness.
 Drawing on a provocative theoretical and visual corpus, Lesbian Cinema after Queer Theory reveals the conditions of lesbian legibility in the twenty-first century.

 Clara is also interested in the relationship between new media and feminist politics.
-Her new research project, tentatively titled Feminist Attachments: 21st Century Visual Culture and the Politics of Citation, considers how media transformations have generated contemporary models of feminist citation and reinvigorated commitments to a collective political agenda.
-This research explores feminist cultural production through new modes of online distribution, the relationship between celebrity culture and activist movements, the cultural and political dynamics of social media and mythologies of US dominance in transnational feminisms.
+In her new work, she takes up an undeveloped strand of her monograph’s examination of contemporary queer visibility: the cultural politics of citation.
+In order to explore the relationship between cultural production, political investment and social justice, she is investigating imagined networks of activism in contemporary queer and feminist visual cultures, and considering how (and whether) media transformations have generated contemporary models of feminist citation and reinvigorated commitments to a collective political agenda.
+In the long term, the project will explore feminist cultural production through new modes of online distribution, the relationship between celebrity culture and activist movements, the cultural and political dynamics of social media and mythologies of US dominance in transnational feminisms.

-Clara Bradbury-Rance teaches in the departments of Liberal Arts and Digital Humanities, offering classes on new media, the history of protest and queer and feminist theories of the body.
-Her opportunity module, Making the Personal Political: Women and Autobiography from Analogue to Digital, is available to students across the Faculty of Arts and Humanities.
+Clara teaches in the departments of Liberal Arts and Digital Humanities, offering classes on new media, the history of protest and queer and feminist theories of the body, and has been nominated for a King’s Education Award for Sustained Excellence.
+Her module Making the Personal Political: Women and Autobiography from Analogue to Digital is available to students across the Faculty of Arts and Humanities.